Perhaps you’ve heard that “content is king.” Maybe you’ve even heard of inbound marketing.

 7. Review & Repeat

-Content development is never “done,” it is a continuous process that starts as soon as it ends.
+Content development is never “done .”
+It’s a continuous process that starts as soon as it ends.
 That’s why we review our content marketing efforts for every website on a monthly basis.

 If our efforts are working, we’ll continue down the same path for future content.
 If we do not see results, it’s time to pivot to a new content development strategy.

-If you’re not sure what to analyze, this guide to rebuilding your marketing efforts should be helpful.
+If you’re not sure what to analyze, this guide to analyzing your marketing strategy should be helpful.

 Essentially, during this phase, it’s time to reflect on what worked and what didn’t, putting us back at the “Gather Information” phase of the process.